rakshitmeshram/RakshitMeshram/README.md

 - 🔭 I’m currently working on [Technical Screener for Indian Markets](https://techscreen-api-heroku.herokuapp.com/).
 - 🌱 I’m currently learning more about Flutter.
-- 👯 I’m looking to collaborate on Finance related projects.
+- 👯 I’m looking to collaborate on Finance, ML and DeFi related projects.
 - 🤔 I’m looking for help with Techinal Screener documentation.
 - 💬 Ask me about Technical Analysis related stuff.
 - 📫 How to reach me: [LinkedIn - @rakshitmeshram](https://in.linkedin.com/in/rakshit-meshram17213)